Master of Public Policy Administration

-Instructors: Course instructors are senior economic development practitioners in Missouri and Illinois, representing nonprofit, public, and private perspectives.
+Instructors: Course instructors are senior economic development professionals working in Missouri and Illinois, representing nonprofit, public, and private perspectives.

-Partnership: Offered by the UMSL Public Policy Administration Program, the Urban Land Institute– St. Louis, and Bi-State Development.
+Partnership: The course is offered by the UMSL Public Policy Administration program, the Urban Land Institute–St. Louis, and the Community Builders Network.

 Module 1 | May 18 | Economic Development - A Public Perspective